Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Reaction_conditions/Readme.md

 <a id="pH-shift"></a>

-basic information about the solvent used
+Information about the pH value in the system, if the pH is constant over the course of the reaction

 - __pH_value__
   - Type: posfloat